Fast Polynomial Kernel Classification for Massive Data: Real data experiments

 \section{Real data experiments}

-In this section, we show the effectiveness of the proposed method via a series of experiments on nine UCI data sets covering various areas with medium sizes, and two massive data arisen from the exotic particle discovery application in high-energy physics, as well as a real application, i.e., image classification.
+In this section, we show the effectiveness of the proposed FPC via a series of experiments on nine UCI data sets covering various areas with medium sizes, and two massive data sets arising from the exotic particle discovery application in high-energy physics, as well as three high-dimensional data sets from the application of image classification.